Kaffyn/godot/README.md

 ### Implemented

-- [x] **Resource Editor & Library** - Advanced data composition tools

-  A dedicated Main Panel workspace for editing Resources, treating data as a first-class citizen alongside Scripts and Scenes.

-  **Resource:**
-  - **IDE-like Interface:** Split-view layout with a sidebar for recent resources and a central editing area.
-  - **Dual Modes:** Seamlessly switch between **Visual Mode** (Graph/Node-based) and **Code Mode** (Text-based serialization view).
-  - **Smart Filtering:** Displays only relevant "Editor" properties, filtering out internal metadata and storage noise, mirroring the Inspector's clean view.
-  - **Script Integration:** Dedicated "Edit Script" button to instantly jump to the resource's logic in the Script Editor.

-  **Library:**
-  - **Asset Browser:** A split-view file manager with a Folder Tree and an Asset Grid, specialized for visual resource management.
-  - **Context Actions:** Built-in Rename and Delete operations.
-  - **CraftTable:** A specialized workbench filters and displays only Zyris-compatible resources (registered Domains) for streamlined creation.

 - [x] **Virtual Input Devices** - Cross-platform input abstraction layer

   A complete virtual input system integrated directly into the engine core, providing seamless touch controls for mobile and hybrid devices.